 Reduces Chances of Disease

 Fasting can help shield your body from deadly terminal diseases.
 In another study that was carried out on some animals, the result showed that water fasting could help protect your body from free radicals that damage the heart.
-It also helps to stop the growth of tumors.
+It may also help to stop the growth of tumors (4).

 Protection Against Diabetes

 Diabetes is another life-threatening disease that can be prevented with regular fasting.
-In recent research, it was discovered that any type of fasting, including water fasting, can significantly increase your insulin sensitivity, thereby reducing the risk of contracting type 2 diabetes.
+In recent research, it was discovered that any type of fasting, including water fasting, may increase your insulin sensitivity, thereby reducing the risk of developing type 2 diabetes (2).

 Drawbacks of Water Fasting

 While water fasting may have a number of health advantages, there are some apparent drawbacks that should be considered beforehand.

 Fasting of any kind can result in nutrient deficiency.
 Not eating is not only going to stop calories from entering your body, but it also means you will be deprived of essential vitamins, minerals, fatty acids, amino acids, and all that your body needs to stay strong and healthy and keep your metabolism up and running.

 About 20% of the water we need for everyday survival is received from the food we eat.
 However, drinking less water than you normally would could still potentially lead to dehydration.